Evryway/evryway.github.io/_posts/2016-2-28-Dev-Blog-Week-1.md

 I'm [Tim](https://www.linkedin.com/in/tim-swan-14b1b), and my goal is to build something functionally equivalent to the Star Trek holodeck, constrained by today's obvious technology limitations.
 That means (as far as I'm aware) no forcefields, no matter projection, no three dimensional holograms.
 If we take out all the science fiction, what hardware is actually available right now for us to use?

-## Holodeck hardware
+## Hardware

 We'll need a selection of things to get this working.
 The first is some form of *display*.
 The second is some form of *input*.
 The third is some form of *motion*.
 That will get us up to the basics.
 Let's look at our options.

 ### Displays

 You're most likely staring at this on a screen - a 2D display.
-While systems like the [CAVE]( https://en.wikipedia.org/wiki/Cave_automatic_virtual_environment) use 2D displays and are wicked cool, they take a lot of hardware and effort to set up and they’re not terribly portable.
+While systems like the [CAVE](https://en.wikipedia.org/wiki/Cave_automatic_virtual_environment) use 2D displays and are wicked cool, they take a lot of hardware and effort to set up and they’re not terribly portable.

 There’s a selection of [HMDs](https://en.wikipedia.org/wiki/Head-mounted_display) (Head Mounted Displays) on the market, and have been for many years, but recently there’s a couple of serious contenders that are either on the market or just about to be released.
 Anyone who’s excited about VR will most likely be aware of them: